-Discriminating Seagrass From Green Macroalgae in European Intertidal areas using high resolution multispectral drone imagery
+Discriminating Seagrass From Green Macroalgae in European Intertidal areas using very high resolution multispectral drone imagery

-Simon Oiry, Bede Ffinian Rowe Davies, Pierre Gernez, Ana I. Sousa, Philippe Rosa, Maria Laura Zoffoli, Guillaume Brunier & Laurent Barillé
+Simon Oiry, Bede Ffinian Rowe Davies, Ana I. Sousa, Philippe Rosa, Maria Laura Zoffoli, Guillaume Brunier, Pierre Gernez, & Laurent Barillé

 1. Introduction

 Coastal areas are vital hotshots for marine biodiversity, with intertidal seagrass meadows playing a crucial role at the interface between land and ocean (Unsworth et al., 2022).
-These meadows offer a myriad of ecosystem services to humanity, including limitation of coastline erosion, reducing the risk of eutrophication, carbon sequestration, and oxygen production.
+Seagrass meadows provide a myriad of ecosystem services to humanity, including carbon sequestration, oxygen production, protection against sea-level rise and coastline erosion, and limitation of eutrophication.
 They serve as vital habitats for a diverse array of marine and terrestrial species, providing living, breeding, and feeding grounds (Gardner and Finlayson, 2018 ; Zoffoli et al., 2022 ; Jankowska et al., 2019).
-Due to their proximity to human activities, seagrass meadows are directly exposed to and impacted by anthropogenic pressures.
-Global regression and fragmentation are currently observed due to diseases, disasters, coastal urbanization, sea reclamation, as well as fishing activities, dredging, sea level rise, coastal erosion, competition with alien species, and reduction in water quality (Nguyen et al., 2021 ; Soissons et al., 2018 ; Orth et al., 2006 ; Lin et al., 2018 ; Duffy et al., 2019).
-While improvements in water quality have been recently reported in European sites, allowing an overall recovery of seagrass ecosystems at the local scale, many other coastal waters worldwide are still subjected to strong eutrophication processes (Los Santos et al., 2019 ; Zoffoli et al., 2021).
-Coastal eutrophication has been associated to anomalous accumulation of green macroalgae, the so-called green tides.
-Green tides produce shade and suffication over seagrass individuals, thus threatening the health of seagrass ecosystems (Duarte2002? ; Wang et al., 2022).
+Due to the concentration of human activities in coastal zones, seagrass meadows are directly exposed to and impacted by anthropogenic pressures.
+Global regression and fragmentation are currently observed due to climate change, diseases, urbanization, land reclamation, dredging, competition with alien species, and water quality decrease (Nguyen et al., 2021 ; Soissons et al., 2018 ; Orth et al., 2006 ; Lin et al., 2018 ; Duffy et al., 2019).
+While improvements in water quality have been recently reported in Europe, allowing an overall recovery of seagrass ecosystems at local scale, many coastal waters worldwide are still subjected to strong eutrophication processes (Los Santos et al., 2019 ; Zoffoli et al., 2021).
+Coastal eutrophication has been associated to anomalous accumulation of green macroalgae, the so-called green tides (REF MISSING).
+Green tides produce shade and suffocation over seagrass individuals, thus threatening the health of seagrass ecosystems (Duarte2002? ; Wang et al., 2022).

-The importance of seagrass meadows and the variety of ecosystem services they provide have led to the enhancement of global and regional monitoring programs for systematically surveying different Essential Oceanic Variable (Miloslavich et al., 2018) as seagrass coverage and composition; as well as Essential Biodiversity Variable (Pereira2013?) such as seagrass taxonomic diversity; species distribution, population abundance, and phenology.
-Monitoring programs also prioritize the identification of threats to these ecosystems, particularly during early stages, to facilitate effective mitigation actions.
-Traditionally, these ecological parameters have been quantified through in situ measurements, although this approach faces several constraints over intertidal zones.
-Intertidal meadows are only partially exposed during low tide and can be situated in difficult-to-reach mudflats, potentially leading to inaccurate and limited estimations with conventional sampling techniques (Nijland et al., 2019).
-However, satellite data have been proven effective in complenmenting in situ surveys, allowing for the rapid and consitent retrieval of EOV’s over extensive seagrass meadows.
-(Zoffoli et al., 2021 ; Xu et al., 2021 ; Traganos and Reinartz, 2018 ; Coffer et al., 2023)
+The importance of seagrass meadows and the variety of ecosystem services they provide have led to the enhancement of both global and regional programs monitoring Essential Oceanic Variables (EOVs) such as seagrass coverage and composition (Miloslavich et al., 2018), as well as Essential Biodiversity Variables (EBVs) such as seagrass taxonomic diversity, species distribution, population abundance, and phenology (Pereira2013?).
+Seagrass monitoring is all the more important as it makes it possible to identify which pressures should be addressed in priority to facilitate effective mitigation actions.
+Traditionally, indicators of seagrass status have been quantified using in situ measurements.
+The acquisition of field data in intertidal zones is however notoriously challenging.
+Intertidal seagrass meadows are only partially exposed during low tide and can be situated in difficult-to-reach mudflats, potentially leading to inaccurate and limited estimations with conventional sampling techniques (Nijland et al., 2019).
+Satellite observations have proved effective in complementing in situ sampling, allowing for near real-time and consistent retrieval of seagrass EOVs and EBVs over extensive meadows (Zoffoli et al., 2021 ; Xu et al., 2021 ; Traganos and Reinartz, 2018 ; Coffer et al., 2023).